S3-working-group/s3-practical-guide/docs/all.md

 Essential patterns to help you achieve this:

--   _Navigate via Tension_ – Everyone in the organization paying attention for situations that might benefit from building or refining a shared mental model,  gets people on the same page so that they can engage in productive dialogue.
+-   _Navigate via Tension_ – Looking out for, and addressing situations that could benefit from building or refining a shared mental model, helps people to get on the same page and supports productive dialogue.
 -   _Clarify and Develop Domains_ – Explicitly clarifying and documenting areas of  responsibility ensures a shared mental model regarding expectations and responsibilities.
 -   _Clarify Intended Outcome_ – By first agreeing on the intended outcome of a proposed activity, project or agreement, people develop shared understanding of where things should be headed and can then engage in productive dialog about how to get there.